f4z3r/wasmcloud-tutorial/component-model/rs-component/README.md

 wasm-tools component wit ./target/wasm32-wasip1/release/calculator.wasm
 ```

-Note that it exports the an interface.
+Note that it exports an interface.
 This enables running the component as a CLI tool via the WASM
 System Interface (WASI).

 ```wit